paulwilcox/simethics/src/towardPrincipia.md

   change the theory of the practical.
 - Perceptive sets that are very close to created objects can be represented downward (ignoring elements) or upward (adding elements).

+Objects can be ordered sets

+- This might happen in different ways.
+I don't want to commit to it being one way or the other.
+So I declare ordering here primitively.
+- But, it might not be primitive.
+Mathematically, ordered sets aren't primitive.
+But the way ordering derives neurolgically is probably not the way ordering is typicaly derived in set-theory.

+TODO: Objects can be incomplete

+We have 'habits'

+- When we create objects, there is a process that stores these, and a process that recalls them.
+- Storage is simple.
+A set exists of stored objects.
+This exists outside of the perceptive set.
+Any object can be stored, including ones with explicit perceptions, set-builder logic that can invoke other perceptions, control-primitives that when recalled would invoke action, orderings.
+- Recall is a pattern matching reaction that takes items from our perceptive set as input, invokes an object in storage as throughput, and places it into our perceptive set as output.
+- Two tracks to this object activation:
+    * An object full of new perceptions not in the current perceptive set is manifested.
+    * An object full of existing perceptions found in the current perceptive set is created.
+    * And of course there is the hybrid path
+- Later, we define control-primitives.
+Habits can store these, which allows 'habits' to take on their traditional sense (which involves actions).
+But stored objects without control-primitives (such as memories) I will call habits as well.

 We can put placeholders in our sets